muneer78/muneer78.github.io/_posts/2012-07-10-this-is-obviously-just-a-business.md

 ---
 date: 2012-07-10
-title: This Is Obviously Just A Business
+title: This is obviously just a business
 tags: great-lines, funny
 ---